 This course provides those students seeking to become help desk or call center professionals with skills ranging from customer service, troubleshooting software and computer problems, operation of the help desk and creation of manuals.
 It is expected that students have a prior knowledge of basic computer concepts, word processing, spreadsheet and database applications and Internet experience.
-Prerequisite(s): CPT 151 or CPT 196
+Prerequisite(s): CPT 150

-CPT 262-WINDOWS CLIENT SERVER 3-0-3
+CPT 262-WINDOWS CLIENT SERVER 3-0